-1 This project has wetland impacts in the Hillsborough, Upper Coastal, and Withlacoochee basins.
+This project has wetland impacts in the Hillsborough, Upper Coastal, and Withlacoochee basins.
 Additional mitigation in the Hillsborough Basin is provided at the North Tampa Mitigation Bank.
 Mitigation for impacts in the Withlacoochee basin will be provided at Colt Creek.
 Impacts in the Upper Coastal are mitigated at the Upper Coastal Mitigation Bank and Conner Preserve while impacts in the Hillsborough basin are mitigated at Conner Preserve.

-2 This project has additional wetland impacts in the Tampa Bay Drainage Basin.
+This project has additional wetland impacts in the Tampa Bay Drainage Basin.
 The designated mitigation for these impacts includes habitat creation and enhancement at the Ekker Tract (SW 81).

-Habitat Mitigation Type Watershed Acreage Phase II and Phase III Restoration and Enhancement Hillsborough River 581.96 Phase II and Phase III Restoration and Enhancement Withlacoochee River 2,053.23 Fussell Tract - Forested Restoration and Enhancement Hillsborough River 173 Fussell Tract - Herbaceous Creation Hillsborough River 12 Total: 2,820.19
+Habitat Mitigation Type Watershed Acreage Phase II and Phase III Restoration and Enhancement Hillsborough River 581.96 Phase II and Phase III Restoration and Enhancement Withlacoochee River 2,053.23 Total: 2,635.19

 A. Overall project goals: This mitigation project is located within the region referred to as the Green Swamp (Area of Critical State Concern).
 The Green Swamp is considered a unique and critical natural resource asset with statewide significance.
-The water related resource values of the Green Swamp have made this region one of the highest priority areas for protection through public acquisition by the State and the SWFWMD.
-The Green Swamp contains the headwaters of three major rivers, including the

-Hillsborough, Withlacoochee and Ocklawaha.
+The water related resource values of the Green Swamphave made this region one of the highest priority areas for protection through public acquisition by the State and the SWFWMD.
+The Green Swamp contains the headwaters of three major rivers, including the Hillsborough, Withlacoochee and Ocklawaha.
 Public ownership and conservation easements of large tracts of land serve to protect the important upstream reaches of the Hillsborough and Withlacoochee Rivers and the volume of freshwater which they contribute to Tampa Bay, Withlacoochee Bay, Tsala Apopka Lake and many other downstream natural systems and habitats.

-This mitigation project will be conducted on two parcels, the Colt Creek State Park and the Fussell Tract.
-The Colt Creek State Park, a high priority land acquisition for over 30 years, was jointly acquired from the Overstreet family by the SWFWMD, FDEP, and Polk County in June, 2006.
-The Fussell Tract, adjacent to Colt Creek State Park, was purchased by the SWFWMD using the Water Management Lands Trust Fund.
-Together these tracts present wetland habitat preservation, restoration and enhancement opportunities that may be used as mitigation in the Hillsborough River and Withlacoochee River watersheds.
+The Colt Creek State Park, a high priority land acquisition for over 30 years, was jointly acquired from the Overstreet family by the SWFWMD, FDEP, and Polk County in June 2006.
+This tract present wetland habitat preservation, restoration and enhancement opportunities that may be used as mitigation in the Hillsborough River and Withlacoochee River watersheds.
 This project complements two other FDOT mitigation projects in the vicinity.
 SW 59-Hampton Tract is located immediately to the east of this mitigation project and SW 64-Withlacoochee State Forest-Baird Tract is located north of this mitigation project.

 B. Brief description of pre-construction habitat conditions: Even though the parcels that comprise this mitigation project provide important ecological value for the region, there have been activities conducted over the years that substantially alter the natural character of these properties.
-In particular, an extensive network of large and small ditches has altered the hydrologic features within the properties, as well adjacent public and private lands.
+An extensive network of large and small ditches has altered the hydrologic features within the properties, as well adjacent public and private lands.
 Many upland habitat communities and some wetland areas are sufficiently drained to be converted to improved pasture.
 In the remaining native upland habitats, regular prescribed burn cycles are eliminated.
 As a result, pines (Pinus elliottii) and hardwoods such as live oak (Quercus virginiana), laurel oak (Quercus laurifolia), and red maple (Acer rubrum) have recruited and generated in what was formally pine flatwoods.
 Ditching has drained and short-circuited drainage patterns of the wetlands such that minimal water depth and duration have allowed facultative vegetative species to recruit into wetlands that were historically vegetated by obligate species and to replace canopy once dominated by bald cypress (Taxodium distichum).